This Thai-inspired slaw recipe is loaded with flavor and extra nutritious. Make extra peanut dressing, you’re going to want it.

 - 2 tablespoons extra virgin olive oil

 - 2 tablespoons organic tamari (gluten-free soy sauce; sub low-sodium soy sauce if desired)

-- 2 tablespoons raw honey (local if possible)
+- 2 tablespoons raw honey (sub white sugar if desired)

 - 1 teaspoon toasted sesame oil

-- 2 tablespoons creamy organic peanut butter (or almond butter)
+- 2 tablespoons creamy organic peanut butter (or almond butter or sun butter)

 - 1 clove garlic, peeled

-- 1 inch knob fresh ginger, peeled & rough chopped
+- 1-inch knob fresh ginger, peeled & roughly chopped

 - Optional: hot sauce or a small fresh jalapeno for heat

-- Put all of the ingredients for the sauce in a high-speed blender (like a Vitamix) and blend until smooth, about 30 seconds.
+- Put all of the ingredients for the dressing in a high-speed blender (like a Vitamix) and blend until smooth, about 30 seconds.
 Alternatively, you can finely chop the garlic and ginger and whisk all of the dressing ingredients together over low heat in a small saucepan until well emulsified.

 - Wash and prepare all produce.
-You can shred the cabbage on a hand-help mandoline (my preference), by hand with a sharp knife or use the shredding blade in a food processor.
+You can shred the cabbage on a hand-help mandoline (my preference), by hand with a sharp knife, or use the shredding blade in a food processor.
 The veggie measurements are pretty flexible; adjust to your preference, what you might have on hand, and what’s a good price at the store (e.g. yellow vs red bell pepper).
 The peas are optional—I really like them here but if you don’t care for peas just leave them out.

-- Store in an airtight glass container in the refrigerator up to 3 days.
-The cabbage will give off water the longer it’s stored, so the fresher the better.
+- Store in an airtight glass container in the refrigerator for up to 3 days.
+The cabbage will give off some water the longer it’s stored, so the fresher the better.

 Keywords: Thai Peanut Slaw, Asian Slaw, Peanut Slaw Recipe